 “I have been using PowerWashCompany (formerly known as Henry’s Housework) for gutter cleaning several years, with Frazier being the technician the last four times.
 Always professional, keeping me informed, and making sure the gutters will sustain another season or two.”

-Why Are We The Best Pressure Washing Service In Maryland?
+Why Are We The Best Pressure Washing Service Company?

 Our power washing services are performed using a low-pressure cleaning system with professional-grade environmentally friendly cleaning solutions, and hot water that is designed to break down mold, mildew and surface dirt so that it can be safely rinsed away using low pressure.
 We have cleaned roofs, siding, decks, patios, and other surfaces for over 60,ooo homes in Montgomery County Maryland using our process.